citusdata/citus_docs/develop/api_metadata.rst

 Creating custom rebalancer strategies
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-Here are examples of functions that can be used within new shard rebalancer strategies, and registered in the :ref:`pg_dist_rebalance_strategy`.
+Here are examples of functions that can be used within new shard rebalancer strategies, and registered in the :ref:`pg_dist_rebalance_strategy` with the :ref:`citus_add_rebalance_strategy` function.

-* Setting a node capacity exception by specific hostname:
+* Setting a node capacity exception by hostname pattern:

   .. code-block:: postgres

+      -- example of node_capacity_function

       CREATE FUNCTION v2_node_double_capacity(nodeidarg int)
           RETURNS boolean AS $$
           SELECT